 Then someone added some marabou to the tail to simulate the waving legs and wings as the nymph emerged.
 This addition of life to the Booby nymph increased catch rates significantly.
 We have to suppose that the jump from fishing the Booby nymph on the surface to fishing it under the surface was as a result of observation.

 Suddenly the Booby began to pop up in Taupo, Rotorua and lakes further afield.
-A couple of articles in fishing magazines, one of them mine, and the Booby was suddenly flavour of the month - for a while.
+A couple of articles in fishing magazines, one of these articles mine, and the Booby was suddenly flavour of the month - for a while.

 My guess is that many anglers have tried the fly once or twice and then given it away.
 I still watch in some amazement groups of anglers standing in the rip swinging standard lures catching no fish.
 When in plain sight one or two anglers using Booby flies off to the side of the rip (where a stream or river enters a lake) are catching fish.